 Coconut flour comes directly from the meat of coconuts.
 It’s made up of 60% fiber with over 10 grams packed into two tablespoons.
 With 16 grams of total carbohydrates, you’re left with just 6 grams of net carbs per serving[*].

 Dietary fiber is an essential component of any diet, yet most Americans don’t get enough.
-If you follow a 2,000 calorie diet, your recommended daily fiber intake should be 28 grams — yet most individuals don’t consume half that[*].
-You can find fiber in keto-friendly foods like raw fruits and vegetables, chia seeds, flax seeds and coconut.
+If you follow a 2,000 calorie diet, your recommended daily fiber intake should be 28 grams — yet most people don’t consume half that[*].
+You can find fiber in keto-friendly foods like raw fruits and vegetables, chia seeds, flax seeds, and coconut.

 Fiber helps to:

 - Support your heart: Fiber may improve heart health, lowering your risk of developing heart disease, stroke and hypertension[*].